 Be prepared: Whether it's a dealer or a private party, research the car's value so that you know if you are getting a great or poor deal.

-- Dealer –A dealer's sales office, negotiation table and finance office takes time, but is all conveniently located in one building.
-You may even find children play areas to help distract the kiddos during the long process, plus on-site snacks to keep you caffeinated and fed.
+Auto dealership: A dealer's sales office, negotiation table and finance office takes time, but is all conveniently located in one building.
+You may even find children's play areas to help distract the kiddos during the process, plus on-site snacks to keep you caffeinated and fed.